 Renewal of your policy and renewal conditions

-Renewal conditions are approximately send 2 months before the renewal date.
-During this 2 months period, you – as the policyholder – have time to carefully read the new conditions, study all terms and eventual changes and then make a decision to (1) renew or (2) cancel your contract.
+Renewal conditions are send approximately 2 months before the renewal date.
+During this 2 months period, you – as the policyholder – have time to:

 To define renewal conditions, Insurers / Companies take into account the following information

-Medical inflation corresponds to the increase of medical fees and prices such as consultation fees, hospitalisation bills, medical drugs costs… This increase will automatically have an impact and will increase the amount of total claims reimbursed by the Insurer.
-Medical inflation varies from one country to another and there is no data available specifically for expatriates.
-Therefore, many Insurers take into consideration data such as Tower Watson’s reports.
+Medical inflation corresponds to the increase of medical fees and prices.
+Examples: consultation fees, hospitalisation bills, medical drugs costs… This increase will automatically increase the amount of total claims reimbursed by the Insurer.
+Medical inflation varies from one country to another.
+There is no specific data available for expatriates.
+Therefore, many Insurers take into consideration data such as TW’s reports.

 Individual policies are mutualized within a group.
-Sub groups are considered if special rates apply for
+Sub groups are considered if special rates apply.
+Example: Zone 2.

 The ratio between claims / net premiums can be positive, negative or balanced.
 When the ratio is positive, the increase can be lower than the medical inflation.
 When the technical results are negative or balanced, then premiums need to be adjusted.

 Therefore, the best way to limit the increase of premiums is to priorize cost containment.
 Practically speaking, this means:

 - take care of your health (food, sport, …)